HumanCompatibleAI/imitation/docs/getting-started/cli.rst

 Many features of the core library are accessible via the command line interface built using the `Sacred <https://github.com/idsia/sacred>`_ package.

-Sacred is used to configure and run the algorithms of the core library.
+Sacred is used to configure and run the algorithms.
 It is centered around the concept of `experiments <https://sacred.readthedocs.io/en/stable/experiment.html>`_ which are composed of reusable `ingredients <https://sacred.readthedocs.io/en/stable/ingredients.html>`_.
 Each experiment and each ingredient has its own configuration namespace.